Parsonwood Hill, Whitwick, Leicestershire LE67

 A substantial red brick Edwardian church of 1907 in the Gothic style designed by a parishioner, adjacent to the school and presbytery of similar date and across the road from the former presbytery of 1837 belonging to the first chapel designed by A.W.N.
 Pugin (now demolished).
 The church stands on a prominent site and makes a positive contribution to the local townscape.

 Holy Cross owes its foundation to Ambrose Phillipps de Lisle of Grace Dieu Priory on the north east edge of Whitwick, who set out in the 1830s to Catholicise North West Leicestershire (prompting the Anglican vicar of Whitwick to write that there was: ‘a large body of Roman Catholics in the Charnwood Forest, preying on an ignorant population, withdrawing [them] from the profession of the Protestant faith and rendering [them] violent and…successful opponents to the granting of a church Rate’ (quoted in Hill, 192).
 Phillipps purchased the site for Mount St Bernard Abbey in 1835 and promoted its building.
-Many of the building labourers were Irish Catholics who took up residence in Whitwick and Phillipps paid for a small chapel with an attached presbytery to be built on Parsonwood Hill in 1837 to cater for their spiritual needs (photo bottom right).
+Many of the building labourers were Irish Catholics who took up residence in Whitwick and Phillipps paid for a small chapel with an attached presbytery to be built on Parsonwood Hill in 1837 to cater for their spiritual needs.
 The architect for the buildings was A.W.N.
 Pugin.
-Pugin also built a presbytery next to the church (photo bottom left), later a small convent.
+Pugin also built a presbytery next to the church, later a small convent.

-For most of the 19th century the Whitwick mission also included Coalville but the growth in coal mining and the arrival of the railways in the last decades of the century brought an increase in population.
-Coalville was made a separate parish in 1910 and the original small chapel at Whitwick was replaced in 1907 by a large new church on the opposite side of the road, designed by the architect Ignatius McCarthy, who was also a parishioner.
+For most of the nineteenth century the Whitwick mission also included Coalville but the growth in coal mining and the arrival of the railways in the last decades of the century brought an increase in population.
+Coalville was made a separate parish in 1910 and the original small chapel at Whitwick was replaced in 1907 by a large new church on the opposite side of the road, designed by Thomas Ignatius McCarthy of McCarthy & Collis of Coalville, who was a parishioner.
 As first built the church comprised an aisled nave and a sanctuary; the tower was added at a later date.
-The attached presbytery and school to the rear appear to be contemporary with the church, and therefore presumably also designed by McCarthy.
+The attached presbytery and school to the rear appear to be contemporary with the church, and were also designed by McCarthy.

 More recently a parish hall has been built between the church and the school.